AlexMaitland/nutrition-by-alex/README.md

 * The Love Running Project served as inspiration for how the How I Can Help section was styled.
 The repository can be found here [Love Running Repo](https://github.com/AlexMaitland/love-running.git)
 * The social media icons were sourced from [Font Awesome](https://fontawesome.com/)
 * The font pairing was imported using [Google Fonts](https://fonts.google.com/)
+* For refreshers on general coding rules & which elements are able to work together I used [Mozilla](https://developer.mozilla.org/en-US/)

 ### **Media**

 * The pictures were all sourced from [Pexels](pexels.com) by searching for healthy meals, vegetables & Nutritionist Portrait.
+* The video embedded in the How I Can Help section can be found here [Youtube](https://www.youtube.com/watch?v=EALLOOgXoQY&t=6s)